Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 Handicap Changes under the AHS

-Whenever a player's index is on or past a trigger point for a handicap change [see Table 4] his handicap changes accordingly at the end of that day except that all games within an event should be played off the same handicap.
-However, note Regulation H1(a), which states that for tournaments that run over several weeks, such as the Longman Cup or Mary Rose, each round shall count as a separate tournament for the purposes of triggering a handicap change.
+Whenever a player's index is on or past a trigger point for a handicap change [see Table 3] their handicap changes accordingly at the end of that day except that all games within an event should be played off the same handicap.
+However, note Regulation H1(a), which states that for tournaments that run over several weeks, such as the Longman Cup or Mary Rose, each round counts as a separate tournament for the purpose of triggering a handicap change.

-If a tournament (other than at a CA Calendar Fixture) lasts no more than four days then a handicap change can only be triggered at the end of the Tournament.
+If a tournament (other than at a Croquet England Calendar Fixture) lasts no more than four days then a handicap change can only be triggered at the end of the Tournament.

-CA members are required to change their handicaps on the members' area of the CA website - the CA Office is no longer responsible for this.
+Croquet England Associates are required to update their handicaps in the members' area of the website - the office is not responsible for this.
 Players who do not have the means to do this should contact their club secretary.

 Handicap Record Card